Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **onDelete** - String for optional update cascade options on database level (for example `RESTRICT` or `SETNULL`).
 * **onDelete** - String for optional delete cascade options on database level (for example `RESTRICT` or `SETNULL`).
 * **useAutoCompletion** - If set to any value except `NONE` the generator will create an auto completion field instead of a normal drop-down select field for the corresponding side(s) of the relationship.
 For more information see the [available options](#auto-completion-usage).
-* **sourceAlias** - The alias for the source entity, required to have multiple associations between the same entities.
-The name should reflect the cardinality on the source side (singular or plural forms) depending on the relationship type.
-As with all names mixed case is preferred, for example `personAddresses`.
 * **sourceField** - Name of the source entity field(s) used for the join.
 The default value is `id` which means that the source entity is joined by it's primary key.
 It is possible to change that value for custom join conditions.
-Furthermore it is possible to use multiple field names separated by a comma with a space char in order to join entities with multiple keys.
-* **targetAlias** - The alias for the target entity, required to have multiple associations between the same entities.
-The name should reflect the cardinality on the target side (singular or plural forms) depending on the relationship type.
-As with all names mixed case is preferred, for example `personAddresses`.
 Furthermore it is possible to use multiple field names separated by a comma with a space char in order to join entities with multiple keys.
 * **targetField** - Name of the target entity field(s) used for the join.
 The default value is `id` which means that the target entity is joined by it's primary key.
 It is possible to change that value for custom join conditions.
 * **unique** - A boolean specifying whether the field for this relationship is unique or not.
 The default value is `false`.